 These are also similar to the green algae but it is very hard to remove and their favorable condition is low CO₂ and phosphate level.
 The name spot is given due to its characteristics, it grows like spots on the glass of a fish tank.

-The name itself shows that it’s a hair-like structure and can grow more than an inch.
+The name itself shows that it’s a hair-like structure and can grow more than one inch.
 The favorable conditions are the same as the green spot algae.
 It grows very rapidly in a wispy filament throughout the surface of the tank.

 These brown-colored algae generally grow up in a new tank, if there is low lightning and an unbalanced routine of cleaning.
 If the water is having a moderate level of nitrates and phosphates, then it can grow at any substrates present in the tank even including the glass wall.